Frequently Asked Questions

 Q. Do you have a health guarantee?

-A. We do not require deposits to be placed on our wait list.
-Once the litter has arrived, we will contact those on the wait list to let the know whether we have a puppy that fits their preferences in the litter.
-Once a puppy match has been made, a $500 non-refundable deposit will hold the puppy until the puppy goes home.
+A. We do require a $500 deposit to be placed on our wait list.
+This deposit is credited to the final purchase price.
+Once the litter has arrived, we will contact those on the wait list to let the know whether we have a puppy that fits their gender/color preferences in the litter.
+Puppy matches are made to specific homes around seven weeks old, once temperament and structural evaluations are done.
+If there is no puppy in the litter that matches the home's preferences in color/gender/temperament/purpose, the buyer can choose between moving the deposit to a future litter or having the deposit returned.

 A. Yes.
-All of our companion puppies are sold with limited AKC registration.
+All of our companion puppies are sold with limited AKC registration on non-breeding contracts.
 This enables the dog to participate and earn titles in all AKC events except conformation.
 Show prospects are sold with full AKC registration to approved show homes on a co-ownership agreement with titling and health testing requirements.

 A. We continually evaluate the puppies as they grow and mature.
 Between 7 and 8 weeks they will have an official structural evaluation and be temperament tested.
 Based on those evaluations and our overall impressions, we will select our show and performance prospects and as well as which type of pet home would be suitable for each puppy.
 We then use the information provided in the puppy application and subsequent conversations to match puppies to the homes that will best fit their structure, temperament, drive, and energy-level.
 We believe matching puppies to the right home sets the puppy up for success and helps ensure the new owners preferences and exceptions in their new companion are met.